Seven automation cases SMEs can deploy this quarter.

 Seven high-impact use cases to deploy now

 You do not need to launch all seven at once.
-Prioritize by business pressure and revenue impact.
+Prioritise by business pressure and revenue impact.
 A common starting sequence is first response, follow-up discipline and task ownership, then billing and reporting.

 - Enquiry triage and first response consistency.